Click0910/helu-back-test/README.md

 My plan is the next four main points to refactor the project to stick to the clean architecture and split it into two microservices:

     3.1.
 Separate the business logic from the external resources (databases, web frameworks, ORMs, etc.)
     3.2.
-Make the modules independent of each other (decoupled) 3.3.
-Make the dependencies between modules more explicit (shared contracts) 3.4.
+Make the modules/microservices independent of each other (decoupled) 3.3.
+Make the dependencies between modules/microservices more explicit (shared contracts) 3.4.
 Every microservice has to have its own database independently of the other microservices for fully decoupling (I explore this latter)

 To achieve this I suggest the next structure for the two microservices in a monorepo for simplicity: